lccarrasq/Project-1/README.md

 10.0.0.4 (Private)
 A summary of the access policies in place can be found in the table below.

-Name	Publicly Accessible	Allowed IP Addresses Jump-Box-Provisioner	Yes	20.40.83.184
+Name  Public  Publicly Accessible	Allowed IP Addresses Jump-Box-Provisioner	Yes	20.40.83.184
 ELK-VM	  10.1.0.4
 web-1    	10.0.0.5